 - Personality disorders in forensic assessment

-- Forensic medical and psychological expert evaluations in practice
+- Forensic medical and psychological expertise in forensic practice

 - Psychological risk factors of violent behavior

-- Reliability of child testimony in cases of sexual abuse
+- Reliability of children's testimony in cases of sexual abuse

 - Judicial decision-making and the use of forensic psychological evidence